Cruise Line Price Drop and Rebook Policies for Every Major Line

 The play: Pay attention to the total value of your booking, not just the fare.
 A new NCL promotion might add $500 in bundled perks without changing the base price.
 If the base fare does drop after payment, the FCC option is decent — but only if you're planning another cruise within two years.

-Before final payment: Princess's "Better Than Best Price Guarantee" is the most generous formal program in the industry.
-If you find a lower publicly available fare for the same cruise, category, and sail date before final payment, Princess gives you 120% of the difference as onboard credit.
+Before final payment: Princess's "Better Than Best Price Guarantee" is historically the most generous formal program in the industry.
+For enrolled bookings, if you find a lower publicly available fare for the same cruise, category, and sail date before final payment, Princess gives you 120% of the difference as onboard credit, capped at $2,000 per booking.
 Not 100% — 120%.

 After final payment: No formal price protection.
 You're locked in.